-By the end of each week, you will write a short journal entry about one topic covered that week.
+By the end of each week, you will write a short journal entry about one topic covered that week and submit it on Canvas.
 The list of topics will be provided in each Assignments folder on Canvas.
 Each journal entry should be about a paragraph and consist of either (a) a real-life example of the concept or topic (e.g., "An example of the concept of in my life is...") or (b) what you learned about the topic that you hadn't known before.
-Journal entries are due Fridays, worth 10 points each, and are given full credit upon completion.
+Journal entries are worth 10 points each, and are given full credit upon completion.
 Early submissions are welcome.
 Late submissions will receive a two-point deduction for each day late.
-You may find helpful to set reminders in your phone or planner to complete these journals on time.
+You may find it helpful to set yourself reminders to complete them on time.